×

 Credit mix

-Credit cards are a type of revolving credit.
-Other bills that must be paid in full each month but vary in amount, like your electricity bill, are considered open credit.
-Having installment, open and revolving forms of credit in the mix can improve your credit score, as long as you pay all bills on time.
+Having installment, open, and revolving forms of credit can help improve your credit score as long as you pay all bills on time.

 How much will a car loan drop my credit score?